Galyani Vadhana: Education

 In 1935, Galyani Vadhana attended a secondary school for girls named École supérieure de jeunes filles de la ville de Lausanne.

 In 1938, she joined the International School of Geneva, the world's oldest international school (founded in 1924), where she lived as a boarder.
 She was an excellent student, and eventually came first of her school at the final exam and third in all Switzerland.

 In 1942, Galyani Vadhana continued her studies in chemistry at the University of Lausanne.
 She graduated with a bachelor of science degree in chemistry in 1948.
 While pursuing her degree, she also studied social science and education for a Diplôme de Sciences Sociales Pédagogiques, involving teacher education, literature, philosophy, and psychology.

 Marriage

 In 1944, Galyani Vadhana renounced her royal status in order to marry Colonel Aram Rattanakul Serireongrit (24 August 1920 – 3 February 1982), the son of General Luang Serireongrit (Charun Rattanakun Seriroengrit), a former Army commander-in-chief who led the invasion of the Shan States during World War II.
-They had a daughter, Thanpuying Dhasanawalaya Ratanakul Serireongrit (later Sornsongkram) (born in 1945 in Switzerland).
+They had a daughter, Than Phu Ying Dhasanawalaya Ratanakul Serireongrit (later Sornsongkram) (born in 1945 in Switzerland).
 This marriage ended in divorce.
 In 1950, when her youngest brother ascended to the throne, he reinstated Vadhana's royal status.

 In 1969, Galyani Vadhana married Prince Varananda Dhavaj (19 August 1922 – 15 September 1990), son of Prince Chudadhuj Dharadilok, Prince of Bejraburna and Mom Ravi Kayananda.
 They had no children.